In order to uphold a culture of fairness and integrity, USF students are required to adhere to the university’s honor code.

 VI.
 Possible Violations of the Honor Code

 If a faculty member suspects that a student has violated the honor code, the faculty member notifies the student to give him/her an opportunity to respond to the allegation.
 If the faculty member concludes that a violation has occurred, s/he may do any or all of the following: issue a warning, lower the grade, assign a failing grade.
-The faculty member is encouraged to report the incident and its resolution to the Academic Integrity Committee by online here, particularly in the case of a serious violation or unsuccessful resolution.
+The faculty member is encouraged to report the incident and its resolution to the Academic Integrity Committee, particularly in the case of a serious violation or unsuccessful resolution.
 If a student does not challenge the allegation brought by the faculty member, the incident will be included in the database for the duration of the student's attendance at USF, at which time the record will be expunged (unless a sanction is awarded by the Academic Integrity Committee - see below).
 If a student challenges the allegation of violation of the honor code, s/he may refer the matter to the Academic Integrity Committee.

 The names of all students who have been involved in honor code violations reported to the Academic Integrity Committee will be placed in a password-protected Academic Integrity database maintained in the Office of Student Conduct, Rights and Responsibilities in University Life.
 The names of students who are later found not to have been involved in an honor code violation will be promptly removed from this database.
 Complete information related to violations of the Honor Code in which sanctions were awarded will be kept for up to seven (7) years in this secure, confidential database, which will assist in identifying students who may repeatedly violate the honor code.
 Those students who repeatedly violate the honor code will be forwarded to the Academic Integrity Committee for further action.